thomasbuijtenweg/image-ranking-system/readme.md

 **Priority Scoring**: Each image receives priority scores based on:
 - **Recency**: How recently it was voted on
-- **Vote Count**: Total number of comparisons (preference configurable)
+- **Vote Count**: Total number of comparisons
-- **Stability**: How much its tier position fluctuates (preference configurable)
+- **Stability**: How much its tier position fluctuates
 - **Tier Size**: How crowded its current tier is relative to expected distribution

-**Separate Selection**: Left and right images are chosen independently using their respective weight sets and priority preferences, allowing for asymmetric comparison strategies.
+**Separate Selection**: Left and right images are chosen independently using their respective weight sets.

 ## AI Prompt Analysis